risk-first/website/practices/Coding.md

 Let's try and be more specific.
 With Refactoring, we are trying to:

 - Mitigate [Communication Risk](Communication-Risk) by making the _intent_ of the software clearer.
 This can be done by breaking down larger functions and methods into smaller ones with helpful names, and naming elements of the program clearly, and
 - Mitigate [Complexity Risk](Complexity-Risk) by employing _abstraction_, _componentization_ and _modularization_ to remove duplication and reduce cross-cutting concerns.
+By becoming less complex, the code has less [Inertia Against Change](Complexity-Risk).

 On **Refactoring**, Kent Beck says: